 Be fair, consistent, quick and clear.
 There will be times during the season you will need to discipline misbehaving players.
 Let the team know you expect them to behave in a sportsmanlike manner at all times.
 Set the tone early if a player is misbehaving.
-Confront the behavior as soon as it happens, the closer in time to the action the better the chance for change.
-If a player isn't following a rule have them sit out for a period of time.
-Correct the behavior, not the person, don't make it personal.
+Confront the behavior as soon as it happens.
+If a player isn't following a rule, them have them sit out for a period of time.
+Correct the behavior, not the person; and don't make it personal.
 Identify the specific action "your level of effort and attention is not acceptable."
 Kids enjoy playing and won't want to sit out long they will usually change their behavior so they can get back into the action.
 Do Not discipline players for physical errors - this produces fearful play.
 Mistakes in sports are an essential part of the growth process.
 Successful coaches teach how to fail, recover quickly, and to try again.
 Players are fearful of the coach's reaction to a mistake, play to not make a mistake and therefore, compete fearfully.